Dodgers vs. Giants Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in nine games in a row.
-In his last 10 outings he is hitting .286 with a double, two home runs, five walks and seven RBI.
+- Betts enters this game looking to extend his 10-game hit streak.
+During his last 10 games he is hitting .326 with a double, two home runs, five walks and seven RBI.

 Betts Recent Games